-For the maintenance of the infrastructure, vehicles and buildings DPMB is most likely responsible itself.

-But to do this task equipment and tools are necessary which is provided by hardware stores.

-Tickets for the PT service can be directly bought by DPMB at its sales points or vehicle drivers.
-But it can also be bought at kiosks.

-For the digital payment of the tickets on the vehicles VISA, MasterCard, Google Pay and Apple Pay can be used.
-The banks then are responsible for the money transfer.

-For using the SMS ticketing and the newly installed contactless ticket purchasing machines as well as other technology software is needed.
+- Maintenance operator: For the maintenance of the infrastructure, vehicles and buildings DPMB is most likely responsible itself.
+But to do this task equipment and tools are necessary which is provided by hardware stores. - Ticket sale reseller: Tickets for the PT service can be directly bought by DPMB at its sales points or vehicle drivers.
+But it can also be bought at kiosks. - Billing system operator: For the digital payment of the tickets on the vehicles VISA, MasterCard, Google Pay and Apple Pay can be used.
+The banks then are responsible for the money transfer. - IT provider: For using the SMS ticketing and the newly installed contactless ticket purchasing machines as well as other technology software is needed.
 This software was most likely purchased by DPMB from IT companies specialized in programming and not created by themselves.
-Especially, in the automated driving service area the PT provider is not able to contribute its own software for the future service.

-The communication provider plays a big role in the transfer of information like vehicle information and infrastructure information and helps the mobility service operator in the execution of mobility services.
+Especially, in the automated driving service area the PT provider is not able to contribute its own software for the future service. - Communication provider: The communication provider plays a big role in the transfer of information like vehicle information and infrastructure information and helps the mobility service operator in the execution of mobility services.

-DPMB has its own online shop where it sells merchandise.
+- Marketing provider: DPMB has its own online shop where it sells merchandise.
 This merchandise, adds such as billboards and the designs of them were most likely created by advertising companies.
 For other advertising reasons such as imprints on vehicles printers are needed.

-DPMB is part of the SMB concern, this of course results in the fact that the concern is also advertising its different businesses.

-Around or within PT stops there are often businesses and/or restaurants that are profiting of the people using the PT network.

-The users of DPMB are the urban citizens of Brno and tourists visiting the city.
+DPMB is part of the SMB concern, this of course results in the fact that the concern is also advertising its different businesses. - Mobility needs growers: Around or within PT stops there are often businesses and/or restaurants that are profiting of the people using the PT network. - End users: The users of DPMB are the urban citizens of Brno and tourists visiting the city.
 The modal split of Brno shows that 52 % of the people use the public transportation system as means of transportation (Brno Municipality, 2017).